chris-mcginnis-ucsf/DoubletFinder/README.md

 DoubletFinder takes the following arguments:

-seu ~ This is a fully-processed Seurat object (i.e., after NormalizeData, FindVariableGenes, ScaleData, RunPCA, and RunTSNE ahve all been run).
+seu ~ This is a fully-processed Seurat object (i.e., after NormalizeData, FindVariableGenes, ScaleData, RunPCA, and RunTSNE have all been run).

 proportion.artificial ~ This defines the number of generated artificial doublets, expressed as a proportion of the merged real-artificial data.
 Default is set to 25%, based on previous optimization (see McGinnis, Murrow and Gartner 2018, BioRxiv).